ajdin14200/MISTNU-repair-problem/README.md

 # Run

-To run the proposed algorithm for repairing MISTNUs, you must run the main.py file by providing a test file, the method with the --solver parameter (either "SMT", "SBT", or "linear_cycle"), and the optimization function with --optim(not mandatory but see to following to use them).
+To run the proposed algorithm for repairing MISTNUs, you must run the main.py file by providing a test file with the --inputFile parameter, the method with the --solver parameter (either "SMT", "SBT", or "linear_cycle"), and the optimization function with --optim(not mandatory but see to following to use them).
 We propose four optimization functions :
   - the "min_k_budget" that minimizes the reduction of the contracts
   - the "fairness_contract" that minimizes the reduction of the contracts and maximizes the number of contracts that are reduced by the same amount